Best USB Sticks for Nalbantov Floppy Disk Emulators

 Over the years of installing USB emulators in Disklaviers, I’ve become increasingly choosy about my USB sticks for Nalbantovs.

-My current recommendation is the Kingston 64 GB DataTraveler.
+My current recommendation is the Samsung BAR Plus 64 GB.
 These are all-metal USB sticks that dissipate heat very nicely, and are durable in the event of an impact.
 I’ve found them to be both durable and reliable.
-The 64 GB size is recommended by Stoyn at Nalbantov, and are the size included with their devices.
+The 64 GB size is recommended by Stoyn at Nalbantov, and this is the size included with their devices.
 USB stick speed generally correlates with size, and these larger drives are less likely to cause hiccups with slower speeds.
-(I actually buy sets of ten Kingston 64 GB DataTravelers, which is a great deal if you happen to have a use for so many.)

 Formatting your USB Sticks